lzwjava/blog-source/notes/2025-03-15-ubuntu-vlc-en.md

 ---
-title: "Install VLC Media Player on Ubuntu"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: Install VLC Media Player on Ubuntu
 translated: false
-generated: true
 ---

 To install VLC media player on your Ubuntu system, you can use either the terminal (command line) or the Ubuntu Software Center (graphical interface).
 Below are detailed instructions for both methods.